Lewis Arnold (director): Short films

 On graduating from university in 2007, Arnold was awarded two consecutive digital short commissions through the UKFC and Screen WM.
 His film Stained, written by Ronnie Thompson and starring Ricci Harnet, Frank Harper and Craig Conway was selected for numerous film festivals, leading to nominations at the Midland Royal Television Society Awards for Best New Talent, Best Short Film and Best Director.

 Whilst at the National Film and Television School, Arnold's short film Echo written by James Walker and starring Lauren Carse and Oliver Woolford screened at a host of international film festivals including Rotterdam International Film Festival, picking up awards including a National Film Award for Best Short in 2015.
 The film "centres on an outstanding performance from young lead Lauren Carse and a subtle, yet powerful story."

-His NFTS graduation film Charlie Says written by Frances Poletti and produced by Rob Darnell, premiered at Edinburgh International Film Festival in 2013.
+His NFTS graduation film Charlie Says, written by Frances Poletti and produced by Rob Darnell, premiered at the Edinburgh International Film Festival in 2013.
 Based on an incident Arnold had on a childhood holiday, the film centres around themes of deceit and masculinity.
-Starring Elliott Tittensor and Christine Bottomley the film focus on a debut performance from a thirteen-year-old Conner Chapman.
+It stars Elliott Tittensor and Christine Bottomley, as well as a thirteen-year-old Conner Chapman in his debut performance.

+Directors Now

+In 2020, Arnold created and wrote Directors Now, a free online resource and downloadable book.
+The document contains the breakout stories of over a hundred, working directors, across a variety of disciplines including TV, film, animation, documentary and commercials, created for aspiring filmmakers during the COVID-19 pandemic.